 Mike is the author and photographer of On Ancient Wings – The Sandhill Cranes of North America self-published in 2005, and Great Plains – America’s Lingering Wild, published by the University of Chicago Press in 2009.
 He was featured in the NET Television documentary Crane Song, and co-produced Great Plains – America’s Lingering Wild, based on his book of the same title, released on PBS in 2013.

-In 2011, Mike co-founded the Platte Basin Timelapse Project (PBT) in partnership with the University of Nebraska–Lincoln and NET Television.
+In 2011, Mike co-founded the Platte Basin Timelapse project (PBT) in partnership with the University of Nebraska–Lincoln and NET Television.
 Today it operates as a long-term multi-media documentary project to inform scientific research, build education content, and tell stories of a Great Plains watershed in motion.
 A documentary film for PBS, titled Follow the Water based on the project and Mike's traverse across the Platte Basin watershed was released on PBS August 18, 2018.

 He is a senior Fellow with the International League of Conservation Photographers and is represented by National Geographic Creative.

 He lives in Lincoln, Nebraska with his family, a cat, and three unruly dogs.

 “Mike’s idea of a good time is to hike for miles, with a full pack of gear on, in the dark, into a stiff wind, at twenty below zero, just to sleep in a snowbank beside a stream on the slim chance that trumpeter swans may appear in from of him when the light finally comes.
 And sometimes they do.
 And we’re all richer for it.” –Joel Sartore, National Geographic Photographer, November 2011

 Ansel Adams Award for Conservation Photography, Sierra Club - 2017

 Nebraska Statehood Forever Stamp, US Postal Service - 2017

 Environmental Impact Award, North American Nature Photographers Association (NANPA) - 2017